ComputerElite/QuestAppVersionSwitcher/README.md

 ## Building this project

-To start, you'll need to install (Visual Studio 2019 with xamarin[https://docs.microsoft.com/en-us/xamarin/get-started/installation/?pivots=windows]).
+To start, you'll need to install [Visual Studio 2019 with xamarin](https://docs.microsoft.com/en-us/xamarin/get-started/installation/?pivots=windows).

 Then clone this project and it's supporting library: